Sai Capital Ltd.-இன் இயக்குநர் அறிக்கை

 DIVIDEND

-There being a very marginal profit during the year, your Directors do
+There being a very marginal profit during the year, your Directors do not recommend payment of dividend for the year under report.

 CORPORATE GOVERNANCE REPORT